okonomichiyaki/supercat/02-general priorities.md

 # General Priorities

 Use these priorities to select a card: lead or pivot with indicated suit from bot's options, or copy the lead card if it is of the indicated suit.
-If suit not available, proceed to next question
+If suit not available, proceed to next question.
+Once a card has been selected, go to the page for the selected card's suit.

 ✦ Can bot Tax/Secure to <ins>contend</ins> declared ambition? → Administration/Aggression